Patty Schnyder: 1994–2011: Top-10 breakthrough, major semifinal, success on the WTA Tour

 At the US Open, Schnyder was seeded 15th.
 She beat Katarina Srebotnik in the fourth round to advance to the quarterfinals for the first time in ten years, where she lost to fifth seeded Elena Dementieva.
 At the Commonwealth Bank Tennis Classic, Schnyder won her first title in over three years when she defeated Tamira Paszek in the final in two sets.
-At the 2009 Madrid Masters, Schnyder defeated world No. 10, Nadia Petrova, in the third round and world No. 4, Jelena Janković, in the quarterfinals, but lost to world No. 1, Dinara Safina, in the semifinals.
+At the 2009 Madrid Open, Schnyder defeated world No. 10, Nadia Petrova, in the third round and world No. 4, Jelena Janković, in the quarterfinals, but lost to world No. 1, Dinara Safina, in the semifinals.

 2010 was a tough year for Patty.
 For the first time since 1996, she did not play in the Australian Open, due to injury.
 But, for the second year in a row, she made it to the final in Budapest against Ágnes Szávay, but again lost.
 She lost two match points in the third round of the US Open and double-faulted on match point against Yanina Wickmayer.
 She again made her second final of the year in Linz, but suffered an upset at the hands of Ana Ivanovic, losing in straight sets in just 47 minutes.

 Schnyder did not play at the beginning of the 2011 season, prior to the Australian Open, due to illness.
 At the Australian Open, she lost to the qualifier Lesia Tsurenko in the first round.
 In a March 2011 Bleacher report, Schnyder was listed as one of ten most underrated players on the WTA Tour.
 Schnyder signaled, after disappointing first-round losses in both singles and doubles at the Family Circle Cup, that she would indeed be retiring sometime that year.
 Schnyder proved in April that she was still Switzerland's No. 1 women's tennis player when she, along with Timea Bacsinszky, helped propel Switzerland back into World Group II at the Fed Cup.
 She announced her retirement in May 2011, stating fatigue and lack of motivation as the main reasons for cutting her tennis career short.